×

 Where to Place Korean Adjectives in Sentences

-In Korean, just like in English, you simply stick the conjugated forms before the noun.
+In Korean, you can stick the conjugated forms before the noun.

-For conjugated forms like 큰 and 작은, you simply put them side-by-side right before their noun.
+For conjugated forms like 큰 and 작은, you put them side-by-side right before their noun.

 For example, “big ears” would be 큰 immediately before 귀, the Korean word for ears.